 - You deregister from the UvA using Studielink before the end of the month in which you submitted your graduation request and if necessary ask for a reimbursement of your tuition fee, also if you pay in installments.
 Please be aware that you will not be reimbursed when you deregister per June 1 or later.

-- You fill in the online programme evaluation form for which you will be invited by email.
-Your opinion is much appreciated and will help us keep the quality of the programme at a high standard.
+- Because your opinion is highly appreciated and will help us keep the quality of the programme at a high standard, we ask you to fill in two evaluation forms.

 Up to 1 month after the thesis defense.